kennysmithed/origins2223/index.md

 ## Assessment

 The course is assessed via 2 essays, due on 2nd March and 13th April.
-Full details are provided in [the assignment brief](OriginsAssignmentBrief2223.pdf).
+Full details are provided in [the assignment brief](assessment/OriginsAssignmentBrief2223.pdf) and [FAQ](assessment/origins_assignment_faq.md).

 ## Quizzes